xforever1313/Chaskis/Chaskis/Plugins/QuoteBot/Readme.md

 About
 ======
-This bot saves memorable quotes from the IRC channel into a SQLite database.
+This bot saves memorable quotes from the IRC channel into a [LiteDB](http://www.litedb.org/) database.
 Users can then query a random quote from the bot, or query a specific quote based on its unique ID.

 Configuration
 =====